qbicsoftware/research-data-management/docs/batch/batch_introduction.md

 # Batch Introduction

 Start by [navigating](../project/project_introduction.md#project-navigation) to the project summary view of your project of interest.
-From there [navigate](../experiment/experiment_introduction.md#experiment-navigation) into the experiment of interest and within the experiment [navigate](#batch-navigation) into batch summary view.
+From there [navigate](../experiment/experiment_introduction.md#experiment-navigation) into the experiment of interest and within the experiment [navigate](#batch-navigation) into the batch summary view.

 ## Batch Navigation